rimas-kudelis/Payum/docs/symfony/configure-payment-in-backend.md

 # Payum Bundle.
 Configure gateway in backend

-In [get it started](get-it-started.md) we showed you how to configure gateways in the Symfony config.yml file.
+In [getting started](getting-started.md) we showed you how to configure gateways in the Symfony config.yml file.
 Though it covers most of the cases sometimes you may want to configure gateways in the backend.
 For example you will be able to change a gateway credentials, add or delete a gateway.